 After more than half a century Green Lipped mussels have not returned to the soft seafloor of the Hauraki Gulf.
 However only 100km north at the mouth of the Whangarei Harbour something magic happened.
 Out of nowhere a huge bed of mussels appeared.
 I was slow to document it but here are some photos by Dr. Mary A. Sewell in April 2016.

 The bed was quickly consumed.
 Locals could park their cars a few meters from the beds.
 There were reports of people turning up with wheel barrows and of cars and boats being confiscated for those who exceeded their limits.
-The beds have now been decimated, I turned up eight months later at low tide and followed some locals to the remaining beds.
+The beds have now been decimated, (An MPI officer thinks the beds did not disappear but were greatly reduced in their first season, I did not find the original bed on my first trip).
+I turned up eight months later at low tide and followed some locals to the remaining beds.
 They looked like this:

 The remaining bed ran along the edge of the drop off about 4m at low tide and supported a wide range of marine life.
 On my way back to the beach I wondered what conditions bought about this beautiful natural phenomena?
 There may well have been sufficient spat from mussels growing on the refinery wharf, but did a closure of the cockle beds promote natural the recovery?
 Could the neighbouring marine reserve have played a part?
 Was this a once off or part of the recovery of the Whangarei harbour since the Firth cement works has cleaned up its act?
 Then I spotted these: